 Still, I felt depressed for a couple of weeks, asking myself why I was overlooked.
 What was I doing wrong?

 I get to archery practice about twice per month.
 My sorta “local” group only meets once per month (if that), but I was attending what meetings they had.
-I had helped out with most events I’d attended, including preparing for a fundraiser.
-I learned how to sew again (which I swore I’d never do after I was done with home-ec class).
+I had helped out with most events I’d attended, including preparing for and doing a fundraiser.
+I learned how to sew again (which I swore I’d never do after I was done with home-ec in high school).
 I was bringing prospective members to events.

 So, why wasn’t I called up???
 I knew it was silly, but I still felt let down.
 I’m an achievement-focused person**; so I knew this would be a potential problem for me, and I still felt blue that it hadn’t happened on this loose, rule-of-thumb schedule.